Fat cat: Use in culture and imagery

 The word has since acquired a meaning of a rich, powerful person of possibly "undeserved" wealth.
 It is now commonly used in editorial cartoons.
 In the British printed media, a fat cat is often depicted as a cat-faced, corpulent, middle-aged man clad in a pin striped suit and holding or smoking a thick cigar, representing a venal banker or a high earner executive or "captain of industry".

+It is also a term familiar with musicians.
 James Brown's 1973 song "Down and Out in New York City" includes the lyrics "All the fat cats, in the bad hats".
 Muse's 2009 song "Uprising" also references the term in its lyrics: "Rise up and take the power back; it's time the fat cats have a heart attack".

-American white nationalist Dr. William Luther Pierce's book The Turner Diaries includes the term in chapter XV, in a line that says "since we switched to large-scale actions we've begun tapping some new sources of contribution-mostly fat cats buying 'insurance,' I suspect- ..."

-The punk band NOFX repeatedly uses the term in their song "perfect government" on their album Punk in Drublic ("How did the cat get so fat?").
+The punk band NOFX repeatedly uses the term in their song "Perfect Government" on their album Punk in Drublic ("How did the cat get so fat?").